Kidney Transplant Overview

 - If the kidney comes from a living donor, the success rate is higher than if the kidney came from a deceased person (cadaveric donor).
 The survival of the transplanted kidney itself is 75% to 85% at one year when it is from a deceased, unrelated donor, as compared to over 90% when the kidney is donated by a living person.

 Anyone who has kidney failure can be considered for a transplant, except those with an active infection, cancer, HIV (human immune virus), an autoimmune disorder, obesity, significant heart disease, or severe vascular disease.
 To become a candidate for transplantation, you must complete a series of medical tests.
 If you are approved, the transplant team will explore options for donated kidneys.
 There is often a waiting list for non-related, cadaveric kidneys.

-- Why Come to the Dartmouth-Hitchcock Transplant Center?
+- About the Dartmouth-Hitchcock Transplant Center

 - About Kidney Disease